 13. Fulfill Ongoing Compliance Requirements

 With any business entity, there are ongoing compliance obligations that a company must fulfill to operate legally and stay in good standing with the state.
 Among them might be license and permit renewals and entity-related filings required by the state.
 A full list of California state business compliance forms can be found on the California SOS website, and CorpNet’s free Compliance Portal can help you stay on top of important compliance deadlines.

 California LLC Business Compliance Filings

 - Statement of Information – Must submit Form LLC-12 within 90 days of forming the LLC and then every two years if any changes have been made to the LLC.
-Must also submit an Attachment to Statement of Information (Form LLC-12A) if the LLC has two or more members or managers.
+Must also submit an Attachment to the Statement of Information (Form LLC-12A) if the LLC has two or more members or managers.